MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 - SingleFolderPst: One PST file with a single root folder for the entire export.

-- IndividualMessage: Export each message as a file, using the .msg format.
+- IndividualMessage: Export each message as an .msg message file.

-- SingleZip: One ZIP file that contains all exported messages, using the .msg format.
+- SingleZip: One ZIP file for all mailboxes.
+The ZIP file contains all exported .msg message files from all mailboxes.

 - PerUserZip: One ZIP file for each mailbox.
+Each ZIP file contains the exported .msg message files from the mailbox.

+To specify the format for SharePoint and OneDrive search results, use the ArchiveFormat parameter.

 ```yaml
 Type: ComplianceExportArchiveFormat